 Make sure your syringe matches your insulin concentration or you might end up injecting the wrong amount of insulin.

 Secondly, you want to choose the syringe size that’s appropriate for you.
-If you use large amounts of insulin at a time, you’ll want to choose a larger syringe so that you don’t have to cut your doses up in smaller amounts.
+If you use large amounts of insulin at a time, you’ll want to choose a larger syringe so that you don’t have to cut your doses up into smaller amounts.

-• 0.3 mL syringes are for doses under 30 units of insulin and are numbered at 1-unit intervals.
+- 0.3 mL syringes are for doses under 30 units of insulin and are numbered at 1-unit intervals.

-• 0.5 mL syringes are for doses of 30 to 50 units of insulin and are numbered at 1-unit intervals.
+- 0.5 mL syringes are for doses of 30 to 50 units of insulin and are numbered at 1-unit intervals.

 You can get syringes with needles as long as 12.7 mm (1/2”) long but the shortest syringe needle length available is 6 mm (15/64”) x 31G.